learn-co-curriculum/dsc-normal-distribution/README.md

 ## Introduction

-For data scientists and machine learning professionals, Normal (also referred to as Gaussian) distribution stands out as one of the most commonly used distribution models.
-This lesson provides an introduction to the normal distribution, its characteristics and its significance in data science.
+For data scientists and machine learning professionals, the normal (also referred to as Gaussian) distribution stands out as one of the most commonly used distribution models.
+This lesson provides an introduction to the normal distribution, its characteristics, and its significance in data science.

 ## Objectives
 You will be able to:

-* Understand the characteristics of a Gaussian Distribution
+* Understand the characteristics of a normal Distribution
-* Identify examples in the real world that follow a Gaussian distribution
+* Identify examples in the real world that follow a normal distribution
-* Explain why the Gaussian Distribution is so important to data scientists
+* Explain why the normal distribution is so important to data scientists
 * How to generate and visualize normal distributions in Python

 ## The Normal Distribution
 The normal distribution is the most important and most widely used distribution in statistics and data science.
 It is also called the "bell curve," due to its bell shape, or the "Gaussian curve" after the German mathematician Karl Friedrich Gauss.

 Recall our NYC weather distribution.
 This is a classic example of a normal distribution.
-The idea is that there is sort of an expectation around what the temperature will be on June 1 (80 Degrees Fahrenheit), and that temperatures much lower or much higher are less likely the further they move away from this expected temperature.
+The idea is that there is sort of an expectation around what the temperature will be on June 1 (80 degrees Fahrenheit) and that temperatures much lower or much higher are less likely the further they move away from this expected temperature.
 This type of behavior is present in many phenomenons, as you'll see later.

 ![](images/histogram_NYC_weather.png)

 The normal distribution is **a continuous distribution**.
 In practice though, you'll see many discrete distributions that follow a bell curve shape:
 - The observed values are actually discrete.
-For example, human IQ follows a normal distribution, but IQ is only specified up to the unit digit level, eg an IQ of 90, 91, or 92.
+For example, human IQ follows a normal distribution, but IQ is only specified up to the unit digit level, e.g. an IQ of 90, 91, or 92.
-- The values in our distribution are actually continuous (eg. our temperature example) but recorded up to a certain constant because there is (obviously) no "exact" thermometer that measures temperature up to an infinite amount of digits.
+- The values in our distribution are actually continuous (e.g. our temperature example) but recorded up to a certain constant because there is (obviously) no "exact" thermometer that measures temperature up to an infinite amount of digits.

-Even though the IQ level is not factually recorded as a continuous variable, you'll see that the distribution is generally represented as a smooth curve!
+Even though the IQ level is not actually recorded as a continuous variable, you'll see that the distribution is generally represented as a smooth curve!

 <img src="images/iq_bell.png" width = "650">